mariasoria/advent-of-code-2022/src/main/java/com/codingiscaring/seconddecember/Day2.md

 Now that you're correctly decrypting the ultra top secret strategy guide, you would get a total score of 12.

-Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?
+Following the Elf's instructions for the second column:

+##### QUESTION: What would your total score be if everything goes exactly according to your strategy guide?